timholds/font-familiarity/README.md

 Test a resnet as the encoder
 Test a resnet with supervised contrastive loss (does it need to be a pretrain)

+figure out how to combine steps in one script for gathering data and training the model
+1) generate the data, save the data, prep_train_test_data.py
+2) train, generate class embeddings, save class embeddings, launch flask app

 # Similar tools
 The first 3 google results for font finders failed to recognize any of the font images I uploaded.
 These were high quality 256x256 images, much better quality than I'm training on.
 They all seem to segment the characters individually and then match against the characters.